 What is a legal interpreter’s role?
 When should you call on their services and what skills should they have?
 Here is an overview of what you need to know about the profession of legal interpretation.

 A legal interpreter is a professional who can translate exchanges between two parties that speak different languages, for example in: court hearings and trials, contract negotiations, depositions, witness hearings, interrogations at police stations, exchanges with administrative authorities, etc.

 There are several kinds of legal interpreting services:

-- Liaison or consecutive interpreting: the legal interpreter translates throughout the conversation between the two speakers (each speaker must therefore pause to allow the interpreter to translate)
+- Liaison interpreting: the legal interpreter translates throughout the conversation between the two speakers (each speaker must therefore pause to allow the interpreter to translate)